dapr/samples/twitter-sentiment-processor/README.md

 ### Run demo 3

 > Assumes the use of pre-built images for [provider](https://hub.docker.com/repository/docker/darquewarrior/provider), [processor](https://hub.docker.com/repository/docker/darquewarrior/processor), and [viewer](https://hub.docker.com/repository/docker/darquewarrior/viewer)

+> Assumes Dapr Twitter input binding has been configured.
+For that binding to work you must add your Twitter API credentials to components/twitter.yaml.
+For more information, checkout [the sample-info](#sample-info) section.

 Starting from the root of demo 3 (`demos/demo3`) make sure you are logged into Azure.